qutsaivt/SAIVT-BuildingMonitoring/README.md

 # **SAIVT Building Monitoring Database**

 ## **Overview**
 The SAIVT-BuildingMonitoring database contains footage from 12 cameras capturing a single work day at a busy university campus building.
 A portion of the database has been annotated for crowd counting and pedestrian throughput estimation, and is freely available for download.
-Contact [Dr Simon Denman](s.denman@qut.edu.au) for more information.
+Contact Dr Simon Denman (s dot denman at qut dot edu dot au) for more information

 ## **Licensing**
 The SAIVT-BuildingMonitoring database is © 2015 QUT, and is licensed under the [Creative Commons Attribution-ShareAlike 3.0 Australia License] (http://creativecommons.org/licenses/by-sa/3.0/).